 Diagnosing and treating PCOS

 If you think you have polycystic ovary syndrome (PCOS), it’s important you see your doctor.
 They can help coordinate your care and refer you to specialists where needed.
 An early diagnosis and support from a team of specialists can help manage the symptoms of PCOS and reduce the risk of long-term health problems.
-Learn more about how PCOS is diagnosed and how to treat and manage common PCOS symptoms.
+On this page, you’ll find information about how PCOS is diagnosed and treatments for common PCOS symptoms.

 How does PCOS affect fertility and pregnancy?

 Many women with polycystic ovary syndrome (PCOS) have children naturally, but some need medical help to get pregnant.
-Learn how to improve your chances of becoming pregnant with PCOS and ways to reduce potential risks during pregnancy.
+On this page, you’ll find information about how to improve your chances of becoming pregnant and ways to reduce potential risks during pregnancy.

 A women's hands on her pregnant belly